Join our mailing list to get regular email updates and info on what we're up to!

 More about condoms

-A person’s ability to have an orgasm can be affected by their mental health.
-When someone is under a lot of stress, or mental health conditions like anxiety and depression, they might find it difficult to have an orgasm.
-Anti-depressants (medication some people take to help with depression), can affect your sex drive and ability to orgasm.
+If you’re struggling with mental health or even if you just have too much on your mind, you might not feel like having sex.
+When someone is dealing with a lot of stress, anxiety or depression, they might find it hard to enjoy sex or to reach orgasm.
+Anti-depressants (medication some people take to help with depression), can also lower your sex drive and make it harder to orgasm.

 Hormonal changes can have an impact on someone’s ability to reach orgasm.
 This can particularly be the case for people with vaginas, whose hormones change regularly with their menstrual cycle.
 You might find that you want sex more at certain times in your cycle compared to others.
 More about the menstrual cycle